-BUT, if you are gagging for a QUICK and EASY recipe to liven up those leftovers then my friends don't be doing yet another curry.
-Your family are bored of leftover turkey curries year on year trust me and as lovely as those turkey sarnies are this is SOOOOO much better...
+BUT, if you are gagging for a QUICK and EASY recipe to liven up those leftovers then my friends don't be doing yet another curry this year as it time for a game changer.

-I give you THE GOBBLER COBBLER, Jack's Meat Shack style, which basically means easy, easy easy and not too many ingredients.
-The beauty is, although we have listed the ingredients to make this from scratch you can throw in ANY leftover veggies you have from your family roast, potatoes, parsnips, peas, carrots, brocolli... hells even throw the yorkies in there!!
+Friends, I give you THE GOBBLER COBBLER, this quick, easy and tasty dish is guaranteed to please a crowd on a cold winters evening.
+The true beauty of this dish is, although we have listed the ingredients to make this from scratch you can throw in ANY leftover veggies you have from your family roast, potatoes, parsnips, peas, carrots, broccoli... even the sprouts can make an appearance.

 We're talking about a cheesey turkey stew topped with dumplings laced with bacon.
 Now come on, try and tell me that isn't the magic of Christmas right there.

 - 1 tub cream cheese